 Induction this year is online, and starts on the Monday following ‘A’ level results and continues to the third week in September.
 Induction will include a series of recorded content from across professional services and academic departments about what is on offer to students.
 We also hope to offer live chats with academic or professional services staff either in groups or, if more appropriate, 1:1.

-Prior to induction all new students are asked to complete a personal learning profile (PLP), on-line, to help you to identify your individual learning needs.
-The PLP gives you a second opportunity to disclose a disability, mental or physical health condition or learning difficulty if you have not disclosed this through through the application process.
-This information will be passed to Disability and Mental Health services, and someone will contact you to find out more about any arrangements you may need and advise you of assistance which is available.
+There will also be an opportunity to complete a Personal Development Plan (PDP) on line, before starting your course, to get you thinking about your own personal and academic development and areas where you might want to seek additional support and advice.
+The PDP gives you a second opportunity to tell us about a disability, mental or physical health condition, or learning difference that may impact on your studies, if you have not already done so through the application process.
+This information will be passed to Disability and Mental Health services and someone will contact you to find out more about any arrangements you may need and advise you of help which is available.